cochaviz/mep/preparation/proposal.md

 answer the previous set of sub-questions.
 Therefore I don't think we need to expand on this as much at the current moment.

+[^slope]: More precisely, I would fine-tune a model on some subset of a
+    training set and determine the success rate of the attacks in the suite.
+    Varying the number of samples (random sampling?) in the subset would give varying success rates which when plotted would show a curve.
+The rate of change of this curve would then be the 'slope'.

 [^1]: Of course when specifically optimizing for avoiding a single type of
     attack, but maybe random sampling tells something about the general resistance of a model against attacks.